ornl-training/julia-intro/episodes/01_03_Julia_type_system.md

 ## Keypoints

-  - "In Julia types have only one direct supertype."
+  - In Julia types have only one direct supertype.

 ::::::